Serve Your City/Ward 6 Mutual Aid Programs

 We work with the Capital Area Food Bank, Food For All and local restaurants, and accept donations from individuals and other groups.
 Partners identify individuals and families in need and together we arrange distribution through a customized internal delivery app developed by our community members.

 Laptops and internet service

-Serve Your City/Ward 6 Mutual Aid Network stepped in where DC Public Schools failed its Black and Brown students.
-We’ve delivered over 400 backpacks filled with laptops, internet hotspots, masks and other supplies and some fun activities to students identified by the hyper-local nonprofits that make up the Ward 6 Mutual Aid Network.
-Earlier, in the spring, we collected, refurbished, and delivered over 100 laptops to students who needed them.
+Serve Your City/Ward 6 Mutual Aid Network has stepped in where the DC government has failed its Black and Brown residents, particularly students and families.
+We’ve delivered over 400 backpacks filled with laptops, internet hotspots, masks and other supplies and some fun activities.
+We also have given laptops to elderly residents in need of devices to access health care and other services.

-If you are or know a student in need of a laptop, please fill out this form: http://bit.ly/syclaptoprequest
+If you are in need of a laptop, please fill out this form: http://bit.ly/syclaptoprequest

 Could your child use some help with schoolwork?
 Sign up for tutoring support.